virto-network/satellite-chains/kabocha/Apps/KIMCHI.md

 ### KIMCHI: A KSM:DOT prediction market

-KIMCHI isn’t just a token — it’s a bet.

-While Polkadot (DOT) is the polished, predictable, institution loving network, KIMCHI is about kickstarting Kusama’s wild, meme-driven nature.
-KIMCHI channels the spirit of **experimentation** and **high-stakes play** that makes Kusama the black sheep of the Polkadot ecosystem.
+It’s not just a token.
+It’s a bet.
+A simple, clean, high-stakes call on whether Kusama (KSM) can close the gap on Polkadot (DOT).
+If you’re tired of safe plays and ready to see KSM punch above its weight, welcome to KIMCHI.
+LFG.
 ---

 ### 1. **The KIMCHI Play**